 Sagre (food festivals) celebrating the chestnut take place all across Italy in October.

-Probably the best way to roast chestnuts is over hot coals, either in a fireplace or an outdoor roasting pit, but if that's not practical, then Italians generally roast them over a gas stove burner, in a simple iron pan with a perforated bottom to allow the flames to touch the chestnuts.
+Some would argue that the best way to roast chestnuts is over hot coals, either in a fireplace or an outdoor roasting pit, but when that's not practical, Italians roast them over a gas stove burner, in a simple iron pan with a perforated bottom to allow the flames to touch the chestnuts.
 Roasting chestnuts produces a delicate and slightly sweet flavor while softening the texture to potato-like consistency.

-However, you may not have a special chestnut-roasting pan, or may not have a gas burner.
-But don't despair, no special equipment is necessary -- you can simply roast them in your oven.
+If you do not have a special chestnut-roasting pan or a gas burner, don't despair.
+No special equipment is necessary to roast them in your oven.

-Roast chestnuts can be enjoyed on their own, as a festive winter snack or after-dinner treat, or included in stuffings for turkey or other large birds, tossed with roasted or pan-roasted Brussels sprouts as a Thanksgiving side dish, or chopped and used as an ingredient in cakes or other desserts.
+Roasted chestnuts can be enjoyed on their own, as a festive winter snack or after-dinner treat, included in stuffings for turkey or other large birds, tossed with roasted or pan-roasted Brussels sprouts as a Thanksgiving side dish, or chopped and used as an ingredient in cakes or other desserts.

 - Transfer the chestnuts to the oven and roast them until the skins have pulled back from the cuts and the nutmeats have softened (exactly how long will depend on the chestnuts, but at least 15 to 20 minutes).

 - Remove the nuts from the oven, make a mound of them in an old towel, wrap them up, squeeze them hard—they should crackle—and let them sit for a few minutes.